-In many situations, you will want to vent your portable generator’s exhaust away from your work area to a more well vented area.
+In many situations, you will want to vent your portable generator’s exhaust away from your work area to a better-vented area.

-This is vital in cases of enclosed shops, having to bring your generator in the garage during a storm, or even using it in your RV.
+This is vital in enclosed shops, when bringing your generator in the garage during a storm, or even for using it in your RV.

 These can be bought online in a kit for your RV, but for portable generators, you will have to get a little crafty.
 Luckily, I am going to show you how to make an exhaust extension for your portable generator for under $20.

 1. Find the Diameter of Your Generator’s Exhaust

 To ensure that you are going to have a secure connection from your exhaust extension to your exhaust, you will need to measure the diameter of the portable generator’s exhaust.

 You can use a ruler or tape measure to measure across the exhaust tip and add about ¼” to ensure a slip fit from your extension to fit over.

 You will secure it with a clamp later.